meiyichao/CharCet/README.md

 │   ├── class_model.pth
 │   ├── regress_model.pth
 ```
 The file 'Leave_one_out_crossnvalidation.txt' divides the cell types into training and testing sets based on leave one cross validation.
-The file has been provided in the train folder.
+The file has been provided in the "train" folder.

 The output_data_directory structure is as follows:
 ```